On the Incompatibility of Special Relativity and Quantum Mechanics: EPR correlations and causality

 \begin{quote} However, it is also obvious that this kind of action can never be utilized for the transmission of signals {\sl so that it is not in conflict with the postulates of the theory of relativity}. \end{quote}

 \n Here Heisenberg contends that an action which is ``propagated with a velocity greater than that of light'' does not contradict special relativity unless it is a signal.
-This point of view assumes that special relativity only requires that light signals be the fastest signals in every direction, not that the speed of light be the limiting value for the speed of all causal influences.
+This point of view assumes that special relativity only requires that light signals be the fastest signals in every direction, not that the speed of light be the limiting value for the speed of all causal influences.\footnote{Heisenberg's view is followed for instance by Stapp, who, however, correctly distinguishes between signals and information transfers: ``The second apparent conflict with relativity theory is the faster-than-light transfer of information.
+But this is no conflict at all.
+What Einstein forbade was faster-than-light signals, where a signal means a controlled transfer of information.'' (\cite{stapp}, p.
+100) On causality and the special theory of relativity I will come back in \S 7.}

-To clarify this distinction, we may say that a signal is a causal chain connecting a sending and a receiving events, such that the sender decided whether and when to initiate it, and which information was to be conveyed to the receiver.
+To clarify this distinction, we may say that a {\sl signal} is a causal chain connecting a sending and a receiving events, such that the sender decided whether and when to initiate it, and which information was to be conveyed to the receiver.
 In short, a signal is a message sent on purpose, and its content is the sender's choice.
 Some authors call a signal a `communication', but it is preferable to distinguish between these notions, since we can communicate information the content of which we have not devised, or that we even ignore.
 For instance, when we consign a sample of our blood to a laboratory we are undoubtedly communicating quite a lot of information about ourselves, but it is information the content of which not only we have not chosen, but is also largely unknown to us.

 In general, a chance event, over which we have no control, or at least not as much control as is needed to qualify it as a signal, may be nonetheless causally influential -- after all, in commenting the so-called Schr\"{o}dinger's cat paradox, no one has ever questioned that the decay of the radioactive atom (a chance event) could be {\sl causally responsible} for the death of the imaginary poor creature.